Generic Name: caffeine/ergotamine (ka-FEEN/er-GOT-a-meen)

 - Use of nicotine may increase the risk of severe side effects with Cafergot suppositories.
 Talk to you doctor before using Cafergot suppositories if you smoke or use any other kind of nicotine.

 - Use Cafergot suppositories with extreme caution in CHILDREN.
 Safety and effectiveness have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use Cafergot suppositories if you are pregnant.
 If you suspect that you could be pregnant, contact your doctor immediately.
 Cafergot suppositories should not be used during labor and delivery.
-Cafergot suppositories is excreted in breast milk.
+Cafergot suppositories are excreted in breast milk.
 If you are or will be breast-feeding while you are using Cafergot suppositories, check with your doctor or pharmacist to discuss the risks to your baby.

 When used for long periods of time or at high doses, some people develop a need to continue taking Cafergot suppositories.
 This is known as DEPENDENCE or addiction.
 It is important that you take Cafergot suppositories as instructed by your doctor.
-Cafergot suppositories is not for long-term daily use.
+Cafergot suppositories are not for long-term daily use.

 Possible side effects of Cafergot suppositories: